jplassmann/DeepLearning-Project2/README.md

 <li>zero_grad() set to zero the gradient of the parameters of the models</li>
 <li>step() function updates the paramaters according to the gradient holded in the Parameter object.</li>
 </ul>

+## Execution

+To run the program how it is intended you need to execute test.py.
+You will first be asked to choose between two models.
+Just make your choice by inputing a 0 or 1 and pressing ENTER.
+You can also just input the ENTER key every time you're asked a choice to choose the default value.
+You will be then be asked how many epochs you want to train over.
+In the end, it will also ask you if you want to plot the results.